blurbdust/Reverse-Blurb-To-File/README.md

 Goals:
-   * Generation of “hash” from file needs to be almost instant
+   * Generation of blurb from file needs to be almost instant
    * Compare to 300KB/s assuming constant speed
    * Example times:
    * 1MB file in 3.4 second